Middlebury Shield

 8. Parties

-Only the complainant and respondent are considered a “party” or “parties” as that term is used within this policy.
+Only the Reporting Individual and Respondent are considered a “party” or “parties” as that term is used within this policy.

 Published: August 14, 2020